-It’s a different phase of baby’s development.
-“The embryo is defined as the developing pregnancy from the time of fertilization until the end of the eighth week of gestation, when it becomes known as a fetus,” says James A. O’Brien, MD, ob-gyn, medical director of inpatient obstetrics at Women & Infants Hospital of Rhode Island.
+The difference between an embryo and a fetus has to do with the different phases of baby’s development.
+“The embryo is defined as the developing pregnancy from the time of fertilization until the end of the eighth week of gestation, when it becomes known as a fetus,” says James A. O’Brien, MD, medical director of inpatient obstetrics at Women & Infants Hospital of Rhode Island.

 During the embryonic period, cells begin to take on different functions.
-The brain, heart, lungs, internal organs, and arms and legs begin to form.
-Once baby is a fetus, it’s more about growth and development to prep for life on the outside.
+The brain, heart, lungs, internal organs and arms and legs begin to form.
+Once baby is a fetus, growth and development are aimed at prepping baby for life on the outside.

 Plus, more from The Bump: